What to do when your woman is in a midlife. (How to take care of yourself and how to support her.)

 During a midlife crisis a woman’s emotions are running high.
 Women are thinkers who often need to talk it out.
 Women are not necessarily looking to you for answers as much as they are looking for you to listen, show support and validate how they are feeling.
+(This site says that a dog can be a part of a good support system.)
 If your wife is going on about how she is feeling lost in her life and needs to make some changes, it may be a bad idea to give her advice on how to update her resume and suggest she make a fresh start by cleaning the basement.
 She will probably want some hugs, some eye contact and some validation for how she is feeling.
 She needs to know that you are there and that you care, not that you think you have all the answers to fix her emotions.

 A wise man shared this video with his married guy friends and I thought that it says more than I can put into words about this section. . .watch this video – It’s Not About the Nail

 (Guys take note of the Do’s and Don’ts)

 “She needs to know that you are there and that you care, not for you to provide her with the answers to fix her emotions. “

 Depending on your wife’s needs and personality, there are things that you can do to show her that you appreciate and value her.
 Things like doing the dishes when normally she would, or joining her in folding the laundry will take just a few minutes out of your day can make her feel better instantly.
 Know your wife and what she likes then do little things to boost her emotions while she is going through this emotional time.
 Maybe she wants some sweet or sexy texts during the day.
 Maybe invite her to take a walk in the evenings to hold her hand and connect.
 Perhaps finding a new and exciting hobby that you can do together will ease tensions, bring some focus during this uncertain time in your lives and give you both a chance to make some new memories together.